Skip to content

-This License FAQ (Frequently Asked Questions) clarifies the terms and conditions governing the use of data, models, code, configurations, and documentation in the MultiMolecule project (the “MultiMolecule”) provided by the DanLing Team (also known as DanLing) (“we,” “us,” or “our”).
+This License FAQ (Frequently Asked Questions) clarifies the terms and conditions governing the use of the materials in the MultiMolecule project (the “MultiMolecule”) provided by the DanLing Team (also known as DanLing) (“we,” “us,” or “our”).
 This FAQ serves as an addendum to, and is incorporated by reference into, the GNU Affero General Public License (AGPL) (the “License”).
 This FAQ and the License together constitute the entire agreement (the “Agreement”) between you and us regarding your use of MultiMolecule.
 Capitalized terms used but not defined in this FAQ have the meanings given to them in the AGPL.

 This summary highlights the key aspects of our license.
 For more detailed information, please refer to the corresponding sections below and read the License.

-Am I required to share my fine-tuned model weights?
+Am I required to share my trained model?

-Yes, any fine-tuned model weights derived from MultiMolecule’s pre-trained models must be made available under the terms of the Agreement.
+Yes, all data used for training a model must be made available under the terms of the Agreement.

 Do I need to acknowledge MultiMolecule?